 11/ We scout potential collaborative research partners for technology that is needed for Seavax.

-The above furthers our charitable ocean cleaning objectives for a water cleaning system that is capable of reversing the pollution trend by removing plastic waste with a comprehensive, Seavax like, system:
+The above furthers our charitable ocean cleaning objectives for a water cleaning system that is capable of reversing the pollution trend by removing plastic waste with a comprehensive low carbon, Seavax like, system:

 1) That is coming to fruition as part of a planned programme that is entirely driven by funding levels.

 2) Where online information dissemination is letting governments know what may be possible in the future, planting the seeds for future food security.

 3) Where networking at events and B2B meetings gives interested parties the opportunity to gain further insight into our ocean research activities.

 4) Where we are implementing a long term plan to show what may be possible given international cooperation.

 5) Where we foster and log Seavax enquiries for the eventual issue of free licenses.

 Where we hope that this combination of efforts will eventually